Mall Hours

 Quinty

-Quinty is our youngest and smallest California Sea Lion at Marine Life.
-She was born at the Royal Artis Zoo in Amsterdam and arrived at Marine Life on December 20, 2007, when she was only a year and a half old.
-Quinty was born on June 13, 2007!
+Quinty, our female California sea lion, was born at the Royal Artis Zoo in Amsterdam on June 13, 2007.
+She joined us at Marine Life on December 20, 2007, when she as only a year and a half.

 Wembley

-One of Wembley’s favourite new enrichment items is a small purple water gun!
+Wembley was born on July 20, 2002, to mom Quinty and dad Pablo, right here at West Edmonton Mall.
+He is very energetic and loves to play and learn new things.
+One of his favourite enrichment items is a water gun!
 He often chases and bites at the stream of water when it is used.
-He has also been known to lounge around on a large floating yellow mat, that was weaved by trainers using firehose provided by the Stony Plain Firehall!
+He also has been known to lounge on a large floating yellow mat that was weaved by trainers using firehose provided by Stony Plain Firehall.

-If you would like to catch a glimpse of Wembley, keep an eye on our large showpool.
-He often spends time during the day in the pool with his mom.
-Be sure to keep an ear open as well, as sea lions use vocalizations to identify and find their pups.
-It is quite common to hear Wembley and Quinty barking back and forth at each other!
+If you would like to catch a glimpse of Wembley, keep an eye on our large show pool.
+He often spends time during the day hanging out in the pool, sometimes alone and sometimes with his parents.
+He’s also starting to make appearances during our sea lion presentations as well!